rkday/rkd.me.uk/posts/2020-04-11-stack-corruption-and-how-to-debug-it.md

 ---
 I hit some stack corruption bugs recently, and have been looking at tools to debug/prevent them.
 Here's what I learnt!

-First, what is a stack?
+First, what is on the stack and where is it?
 Here's a program that prints out its own stack:

 ```cpp
 $ cat show_the_stack.cpp